And Then There Were None/Ten Little Indians (1939)

 for the murders they've committed in the past!
 That's the demented logic behind the murderer, his or her plan

 meted out to fulfill justice.
-Their deaths and secrets actually haunt you.
-As the novel progresses, thoughts of
+Their deaths and secrets haunt you.
+As the novel progresses, the thoughts of the 10

 of the 10 surely must be the murderer: when there is no one left on the island, the reader has run out of suspects.